 The mission of OLA is to represent the Department before Congress and its various committees, managing all interactions regarding cases and investigations, policy, legislation, political appointments and nominations, and other matters in a manner consistent with the Department’s law enforcement, litigation, and national security responsibilities.

 The major functions of OLA are to:

-- Manage and direct all legislative functions between Congress and the Department.
+- Manage and direct all legislative functions and communications between Congress and the Department.